Skip the navigation menu

 Tips & Tricks

-Slow internet connections may be the result of having a plan without enough Mbps to support all your devices and users.
+Slow internet connections may be the result of having a plan without enough Mbps, meaning you might not have enough speed to support all your devices and users.
 Learn what speed you need in our blog.

 Over the last decade, average internet speeds in the US have gone from 5 Mbps to nearly 100 Mbps.
 But in today’s connected world, that 100 Mbps connection could seem slower than the 5 Mbps connection did ten years ago.